Sign in As:

 1. Choose readable fonts

-2. Combine colors and maintain contrast
+2. Combine colors and preserve contrast

 3. Minimum amount of text

-4. Clear message or CTA
+4. A clear message or CTA

 Formulate the message as specifically as possible: